ckenst/selenium-rspec.rb/README.md

   - add spec files to /spec folder
   - add page object files to /pages folder
   - do this for each test
-2. Update Gemfile
-3. Add config file and configuration options for running sauce labs / locally
+3. Add config file and configuration options for running sauce labs / locally -> In Progress
 4. Add spec_helper?
-5.